 The directors are divided into three classes, designated Class I, Class II and Class III.
 The board is authorized to assign members of the board already in office to such classes at the time such classification becomes effective by resolution of the board.
-The term of the initial Class III directors will terminate on the date of the 2010 annual meeting and the term of the Class I directors will terminate on the date of the 2011 annual meeting and the term of the Class II directors will terminate on the date of the 2011 annual meeting and the term of the Class II directors will terminate on the date of the 2011 annual meeting and the term of the Class II directors will terminate on the date of the 2011 annual meeting annual meeting of the stockholders, successors to the class of directors whose term expires at that annual meeting will be elected for a three-year term.
+The term of the initial Class III directors will terminate on the date of the 2009 annual meeting; the term of the Class I directors will terminate on the date of the 2010 annual meeting and the term of the Class II directors will terminate on the date of the 2011 annual meeting.
+At each succeeding annual meeting of the stockholders, successors to the class of directors whose term expires at that annual meeting will be elected for a three-year term.
 If the number of directors is changed, any increase or decrease will be apportioned among the classes so as to maintain the number of directors in each class as nearly equal as possible, and any additional director of any class elected to fill a vacancy resulting from an increase in such class will hold office for a term that will coincide with the remaining term of that class, but in no case will a decrease in the number of directors shorten the term of any incumbent director.

-Subject to the rights of the holders of any series of preferred stock then outstanding, (a) as long as MDP owns capital stock of our company that possesses 25% or more of the voting power of all of our capital stock entitled to vote generally in the election of directors (voting together as a single class), any director may be removed at any time for any reason upon the election of holders of a majority of the voting power of our capital stock entitled to vote generally in the election of directors, and (b) from and after the date that MDP owns capital stock of our company that possesses less than 25% of the voting power of all of our capital stock entitled to vote generally in the election of directors (voting together as a single class), any director may be removed from office at any time, but only for cause, at a meeting called for that purpose, but only by the affirmative vote of the holders of at least 66/3% of the voting power of all outstanding shares of common stock entitled to vote at an election of directors, voting together as a single class.
+Subject to the rights of the holders of any series of preferred stock then outstanding, (a) as long as MDP owns capital stock of our company that possesses 25% or more of the voting power of all of our capital stock entitled to vote generally in the election of directors (voting together as a single class), any director may be removed at any time for any reason upon the election of holders of a majority of the voting power of our capital stock entitled to vote generally in the election of directors, and (b) from and after the date that MDP owns capital stock of our company that possesses less than 25% of the voting power of all of our capital stock entitled to vote generally in the election of directors (voting together as a single class), any director may be removed from office at any time, but only for cause, at a meeting called for that purpose, but only by the affirmative vote of the holders of at least $66^2/3\%$ of the voting power of all outstanding shares of common stock entitled to vote at an election of directors, voting together as a single class.
 Vacancies and newly created directorships resulting from any increase in the authorized number of directors and vacancies created from the death, disqualification, resignation or removal of any director will be filled by directors possessing a majority of the voting power of all directors.
 After the completion of this offering, assuming that the underwriter's option to purchase additional shares is exercised in full, MDP will no longer hold any capital stock of our company.
 As a result, a director may only be removed as set forth in clause (b) above.